Tapir

 Tapirs (/ˈteɪpər/ TAY-pər) are large, herbivorous mammals belonging to the family Tapiridae.
-They are similar in shape to a pig, with a short, prehensile nose trunk.
-Tapirs inhabit jungle and forest regions of South and Central America, with one species inhabiting Southeast Asia.
+They are similar in shape to a pig, with a short, prehensile nose trunk (proboscis).
+Tapirs inhabit jungle and forest regions of South and Central America and Southeast Asia.
 They are one of three extant branches of Perissodactyla (odd-toed ungulates), alongside equines and rhinoceroses.
 Only a single genus, Tapirus, is currently extant.
 Tapirs migrated into South America during the Pleistocene epoch from North America after the formation of the Isthmus of Panama as part of the Great American Interchange.
-Tapirs were once widespread in North America until the arrival of humans at the end of the Late Pleistocene, around 12,000 years ago.
+Tapirs were present across North America, but became extinct in the region at the end of the Late Pleistocene, around 12,000 years ago.

+Name

+The term tapir comes from the Portuguese-language words tapir, tapira, which themselves trace their origins back to Old Tupi, specifically the term tapi'ira.
+This word, according to Eduardo de Almeida Navarro, referred in a more precise manner to the species Tapirus terrestris.